 Guidance notes for adult volunteers.

-With space for around 60 under 18’s (let’s call them scouts for ease, but this includes explorers), we need up to 30 adults to help conduct the expedition.
+With space for around 60 under 18’s, we need up to 30 adults to help conduct the expedition.
 This is roughly broken down thus:

 - Sailing team x 4 (at least 2 permit holders)